rehmat123/docker-ftp-server/README.md

 Using binary mode to transfer files. ftp>

-or you can install filezile and connect using host : localhost , user : user , password : password , port : 21
+or you can install filezila and connect using host : localhost , user : user , password : password , port : 21
 ```

 ## Develop by